 When someone you love dies, it can be hard to understand the complex and painful thoughts and feelings you often have.
 Join us for this FREE 8-week grief support group where you will explore different ways to help yourself heal.
 6:30 to 8 pm, Mondays starting September 19 through November 14, 2022 at the Center for Healthy Living 2nd floor conference room.
 To register, call 1-800-454-4055.

 Lincolnland Hospice hosts an annual memorial service filled with stories, readings, remembrance of those we have lost, singing and sharing.
 It is open to anyone who has experienced a loss.

 Memory Day is geared toward children who have experienced the death of a loved one.
 It focuses on cherished memories children have of special people or pets they have lost in their lives, as well as pay tribute to them.
 As part of the event, children will have a safe, structured environment to talk about their feelings.

 Windows to Heaven

+Windows to Heaven is a celebration of life that honors children who have died.
 Hand-crafted windows line the walls of the Health Center’s chapel and hold more than 200 stars honoring children that have died too soon.
-The silver stars can be purchased throughout the year for $20 each and are engraved with each child’s name.
-An annual celebration is held in February in which each child is remembered.
+The silver stars can be purchased throughout the year for $30 each and are engraved with each child’s name.
+An annual celebration is held, at which each child is remembered.

-For more information about any bereavement program, call Lincolnland Hospice at 800 454-4055.
+For more information about bereavement services, please call Lincolnland Hospice at 1-800-454-4055.